evemonk/evemonk/README.md

 ## Screenshots

-All screen are real and made from Safari.
+All screenshots are real and made in Safari on latest macOS Catalina (10.15.3).

 ![My Characters page](screenshots/my_characters.png)